yewstack/yew/CONTRIBUTING.md

 For the tests to work one have to ensure that `wasm-bindgen-cli` is installed.
 [Instructions](https://rustwasm.github.io/docs/wasm-bindgen/wasm-bindgen-test/usage.html#install-the-test-runner)

+When you add the tests, please make sure you have updated `stderr` appropriate file, which you can find in [here](https://github.com/yewstack/yew/tree/master/tests/macro).
+To generate new `stderr` file you should run `./ci/run_tests.sh` and follow instructions.
+You can be asked to set env variable `TRYBUILD=overwrite` to automatically overwrite old `stder` file.
+Once you have done with it, your PR can be accepted.

 Additionally a webdriver must be installed locally and configured to be on the `PATH`.
 Currently supports `geckodriver`, `chromedriver`, and `safaridriver`, although more driver support may be added!
 You can download these at: